Join ConsumerLoginDonate

 They’re expensive

-The latest Samsung Galaxy Fold5 starts at an eye-watering $2,849.
-If you’re considering getting a foldable phone to double up as a tablet, buying a separate phone and older tablet might be more cost effective.
+The Samsung Galaxy Z Fold7 launched at an eye-watering $3,249 and has now been discounted to about $2,600.
+If you’re considering getting a foldable phone to double up as a tablet, think again.
+Buying a separate phone and older tablet might be more cost effective.

 Comments